Insects are arguably the most dangerous and also the most beneficial creatures on the planet.

 Since insects do not respect national borders, the best approach for addressing insect-related challenges is through collaborative, international efforts.

-The Entomological Society of America will lead this collaborative effort by building partnerships and sustainable funding and implementation models.
+The Entomological Society of America is leading this collaborative effort by building partnerships and sustainable funding and implementation models.
 ESA invites entomological societies and other entities worldwide to take part in these efforts.

 Download an Introductory Handout about the Grand Challenge Agenda for Entomology in the following languages: